Workflow

 Session statuses and what you can do in each state:

-Settings values are stored per active project.
+Settings values for models, reasoning, commit trailers, and open commands are stored per active project.
 Switching projects reloads that project's Default Reasoning Level, Default Smart Model mode (explicit model or Last used model as default), Default Fast Model, Default Review Model, Coauthored by Agentty toggle, and Open Commands.
+The global Theme setting switches between Agentty Default, Agentty Green, and Dark Horizon, with Agentty Default used by default.
+The Settings tab renders these scopes separately as Global settings and '<project>' settings.
 New projects default the coauthor toggle to disabled until you enable it.

 When a session enters Review, Agentty starts generating the focused review in the background.
 While that review-assist job is running, the session temporarily shows AgentReview and keeps the review-oriented shortcuts available, except r, which stays hidden until the session returns to Review.
+When Ctrl+c finally cancels an active turn (after the queued chat messages, if any, have been retracted by earlier presses), Agentty returns the session to Review without completing the turn and does not automatically start focused review for that stopped turn; press f if you still want a manual focused review.
+Confirming c from the session list on an InProgress session requests operation cancellation, stops the active turn, and moves the session directly to Canceled.
 Pressing f appends the cached review directly into the normal session output panel when it is ready, or shows a loading message there while generation is still running.
 That appended review remains visible when you leave and reopen the session, including after round-tripping through d diff mode or entering Question mode for clarifications, and it is cleared when you submit the next prompt.
 Pressing / from an editable session view opens the same composer with a prefilled / so you can pick a slash command without typing the leading character first.
+Pressing c from a Done session first opens a confirmation dialog.
+Confirming creates a brand-new draft session and focuses its composer immediately so you can add more notes before starting it.
+Agentty stores the merged base-branch commit hash and stages the first draft message as Summarize changes from <full-hash> to use it as an initial context for this session.
+When that hash is unavailable, Agentty stages the saved summary or transcript context instead.
+Canceled sessions remain terminal and read-only.
+The original terminal session stays closed while the new draft session carries the follow-on work.

 After each successful turn with file changes, Agentty keeps the session branch at one evolving commit.
 It regenerates that commit message from the cumulative session diff using the active project's Default Fast Model, applies the active project's Coauthored by Agentty setting to the final commit trailer, amends HEAD, and refreshes the session title from the same commit text before merge begins.
+If the session already has a linked open review request, Agentty also checks the remote title and description after the updated branch is pushed, then updates them from the latest commit message only when they differ.
+Successful commit and no-change notices appear as transient session-output status rows rather than persisted transcript messages.
+If a later turn reverts every file change from the session commit, Agentty drops the now-empty session commit and reports the same no-change notice instead of sending Git's empty-amend diagnostic through commit assistance.
 If the auto-commit needs agent assistance to recover from a git failure, that recovery prompt also uses the Default Fast Model.
 Once the session reaches Done, Agentty rewrites the persisted summary into markdown with a # Summary section sourced from the final agent summary.session value and a # Commit section sourced from the canonical squash-merge commit message.

 When a session enters Merging, Agentty reuses the session branch HEAD commit message for the final squash commit on the base branch.
-Merge still stops and returns the session to Review if rebase or squash-merge git steps fail, but it no longer runs a separate merge-only commit-message prompt.
+Merge first requires the main checkout to be clean, then stops and returns the session to Review if rebase or squash-merge git steps fail.
+It no longer runs a separate merge-only commit-message prompt.
+Successful merge notices use the same transient session-output status row as commit notices, so the persisted transcript remains focused on agent output.

 When Open Commands in Settings contains multiple entries (one command per line), pressing o opens a selector popup (j/k to move, Enter to open, Esc to cancel).

-In prompt input, Ctrl+V and Alt+V paste one clipboard image into the current draft or reply.
+In prompt input, Ctrl+V, Ctrl+Shift+V, and Alt+V paste one clipboard image into the current draft or reply.
 Agentty stores the image under AGENTTY_ROOT/tmp/<session-id>/images/, inserts a highlighted inline token such as [Image #1], and submits the ordered local attachments with the prompt.
+The clipboard source can be a copied PNG file, raw image data, or PNG path text from X11 or Wayland data-control clipboard backends.
 Text paste remains unchanged on the normal terminal paste event path.
-Codex turns serialize the local image items directly through the app-server, Gemini turns send ordered ACP text-plus-image content blocks, and Claude turns rewrite the inline placeholders to local image paths before the prompt is streamed to claude.
+Codex turns serialize the local image items directly through the app-server, Gemini turns send ordered ACP text-plus-image content blocks, and Antigravity and Claude turns rewrite the inline placeholders to local image paths before the prompt is streamed to agy or claude.
 Draft image files are removed when you cancel the composer, after a submitted turn finishes using them, and when a session is deleted or canceled.

 When you use @ file lookups in prompt or clarification input, Agentty keeps the raw @path/to/file text visible in the composer and transcript.
 The agent-facing transport rewrites those lookups to quoted path/to/file tokens before the prompt is sent to the model.